-Today we go back to the origins of One-Punch Man and ask ourselves why and how it was created.
+Today we go back to the origins of One-Punch Man’s creation and the reasons behind it.

 The question has multiple answers.
 One-Punch Man was originally created to test ONE’s new graphics tablet and the accompanying software.
 Later it was his attempt at becoming a professional mangaka.
 Lastly, it may be a subconscious way to deal with Boros, who could not be beaten by the protagonist in his previous work.